-Provisions Page Reference In OCBC Annual Report 2019 Provision 8.2 Names and remuneration of employees who are substantial shareholders of the Company, or are immediate family members of a director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds \$\$100,000 during the year, in bands no wider than \$\$100,000.
-The Company should also state clearly the employee's relationship with the relevant director or the CEO or substantial shareholder.
-Page 94 Provision 8.3 Disclose all forms of remuneration and other payments and benefits, paid by the Company and its subsidiaries to directors and key management personnel of the Company.
-The Company should also disclose details of employee share schemes.
-Pages 92 to 95 Provision 9.2 The Board should disclose that it has received assurance from: (a) the CEO and the CFO that the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances (b) the CEO and other key management personnel who are responsible, regarding the adequacy and effectiveness of the Company's risk management and internal control systems.
-Page 96 Provision 10.1 The Company should publicly disclose, and clearly communicate to employees, the existence of a whistleblowing policy and procedures for raising concerns.
-Page 96 Provision 11.3 Directors' attendance at general meetings of shareholders held during the financial year.
-Pages 87 and 98 Provision 12.1 The steps the Board has taken to solicit and understand the views of shareholders.
-Pages 98 and 99 Provision 13.2 Disclose the Company's strategy and key areas of focus in relation to the management of stakeholder relationships during the reporting period.
-Page 99
+Provisions

+Names and remuneration of employees who are substantial shareho immediate family members of a director, the CEO or a substantial sha whose remuneration exceeds S\$100,000 during the year, in bands no Company should also state clearly the employee's relationship with t substantial shareholder.

+Disclose all forms of remuneration and other payments and benefits, subsidiaries to directors and key management personnel of the Comp disclose details of employee share schemes.

+The Board should disclose that it has received assurance from:

+- (a) the CEO and the CFO that the financial records have been proper statements give a true and fair view of the Company's operation - (b) the CEO and other key management personnel who are respons effectiveness of the Company's risk management and internal or

+The Company should publicly disclose, and clearly communicate to en whistleblowing policy and procedures for raising concerns.

+Directors' attendance at general meetings of shareholders held durin

+The steps the Board has taken to solicit and understand the views of s

+Disclose the Company's strategy and key areas of focus in relation to relationships during the reporting period.